The Wigner distribution and 2D classical maps: Generic Examples of 2D Ergodic Maps

-The higher-order spacing distributions for $\mathbf{P}_2$ and the higher-order Wigner surmises for the GOE do not in general coincide at any common order $k>1$.
-There are however a countably infinite number of cases in which a coincidence occurs between different order members from these two families of distributions [see Eq.~(13) of Ref.~\cite{meandjohn}].
-For example, the \emph{seventh}-NNSD for $\mathbf{P}_2$ coincides with the \emph{fourth}-order Wigner surmise for the GOE: \be P_W(S;k=4,\beta=1)={3003^{14}\pi^7\over2^{157}3^25}S^{13}\exp\left( -{3003^2\pi\over2^{22}}S^2\right). \ee For the pseudotrajectory shown in Fig.~\ref{Pnesection}, the density histogram of the (scaled) \emph{seventh}-nearest-neighbor spacings is shown in Fig.~\ref{SeventhNNSD}.
-The agreement with the Wigner surmise $P_W(S;k=4,\beta=1)$ [Eq.~(\ref{fourthnnGOE})] is clear \cite{edgee}.
-Note the conspicuous disagreement with the Wigner surmise $P_W(S;k=7,\beta=1)$.
-At increasingly higher orders, the discrepancy between a coinciding GOE Wigner surmise of order $k_c$ and the GOE Wigner surmise of order $k_s$ (where $k_s$ is the order of the spacing distribution under study) continues to increase.
-(In the example case examined above, $k_c=4$ and $k_s=7$.)
+In general, as $k$ (i.e., the order of the spacing) increases, the discrepancy between the $k$th-NNSD for $\mathbf{P}_2$ and the GOE Wigner surmise of order $k$ [$P_W(S;k,\beta=1)$] increases.
+Note that the higher-order spacing distributions for $\mathbf{P}_2$ and the higher-order Wigner surmises for the GOE do not coincide at any common order $k>1$, but there are in fact a countably infinite number of cases in which a coincidence occurs between different order members from these two families of distributions (see Eq.~(13) of Ref.~\cite{meandjohn}) \footnote{For example, the \emph{seventh}-NNSD for $\mathbf{P}_2$ is equal to the \emph{fourth}-order Wigner surmise for the GOE.}.

-Similar results were found for several other pseudotrajectories of the same length.
-These results demonstrate that, for the 2D stadium billiard, typical pseudotrajectories of the Poincar\'{e} map have interpoint spacing statistics consistent with those of $\mathbf{P}_2$.

-Equivalent analyses of some typical pseudotrajectories of the half and quarter stadium billiards also yield similar results.